-USO/HIRE HEROES USA TRANSITION WORKSHOPS AND CAREER OPPORTUNITY DAYS: The USO, in collaboration with Hire Heroes USA, hosts career transitions workshops for wounded, ill and injured troops, their spouses and caregivers.
+USO/HIRE HEROES USA TRANSITION WORKSHOPS AND CAREER OPPORTUNITY DAYS: The USO, in collaboration with Hire Heroes USA, hosts career transition workshops for wounded, ill and injured troops, their spouses and caregivers.
 The workshops focus on resume writing, mock interviews, professional work practices and translating prior military experience into a civilian career.
 As a follow up to the workshops, the USO works with Hire Heroes USA to host Career Opportunity Days.
-These non-traditional career transition events connect employers with participants based on interest and background.
+These nontraditional career transition events connect employers with participants based on interest and background.
 Employers are pre-matched to conduct practice interviews and provide feedback to these men and women who, in many cases, have never participated in a civilian interview.
-Career Opportunity Days are limited to 10-15 employers and 40-60 wounded, ill and injured transitioning troops and veterans, as well as their spouses and caregivers, to ensure these events provide an environment conducive to oneon-one interaction and networking.
-In 2013, the USO plans to support 67 workshops and 18 Career Opportunity Days expanding to more than two dozen locations.
-We will also pilot the delivery of these events to non-wounded troops and families transitioning to the civilian workforce.
+Career Opportunity Days are limited to 15 employers and 40-60 wounded, ill and injured transitioning troops and veterans, as well as their spouses and caregivers, to ensure these events provide an environment conducive to one-on-one interaction and networking.
+This year, the USO hosted 48 workshops and 11 Career Opportunity Days expanding to more than two dozen locations.
+We have also piloted the delivery of these events to non-wounded troops and families transitioning to the civilian workforce at six workshops and six Career Opportunity Days.

 USO CAREGIVERS CONFERENCES: Caregivers Conferences provide caregivers (husbands, wives, parents, hospital staff and other family members supporting wounded, ill or injured troops) practical advice and valuable information about available resources.
-Sessions address such topics as post-traumatic stress, caregiver boundaries and intimacy, compassion fatigue, parenting, childhood grief and caregiver resiliency.
+Sessions address such topics as post-traumatic stress disorder, caregiver boundaries and intimacy, compassion fatigue, parenting, childhood grief and caregiver resiliency.
 The first Caregivers Conference of 2013 was held in February at Camp Pendleton in collaboration with the U.S. Marine Corps Wounded Warrior Battalion-West.
 More than 60 caregivers attended the event and spoke candidly about the issues they face seeking advice from subject matter experts and fellow caregivers.
-One additional conference will be held in 2013.
+The next conference will be held October 18 in Virginia Beach, Va.

-GAME ON NATION: The USO and game on Nation are working together to provide resiliency support for medical providers, caregivers and mortuary affairs staff who are often the silent heroes who assist our recovering service members and families of the fallen.
-Through the use of improvisation and laughter, game on Nation facilitates half-day trainings for various military units.
+GAME ON NATION: The USO and game on Nation are working together to provide resiliency support for wounded, ill and injured, medical providers, caregivers and mortuary affairs staff who are often the silent heroes who assist our recovering service members and families of the fallen and are beginning to include general active duty.
+Through the use of improvisation and laughter, game on Nation facilitates trainings for various military units and military impacted personnel.
+Upcoming game on Nation presentations to include USO Caregivers Conference, Altus Air Force Base, USO Fort Drum Resiliency Fair and Regional Care Coordinators training for the Air Force.

 STRONGER FAMILIES OXYGEN SEMINARS: The USO works with Stronger Families to bring the Oxygen Seminar to military couples to help them strengthen their relationship while working on tough issues in a fun and nonthreatening environment.
 Couples learn to improve their communication, better understand each other's needs, resolve conflict, rekindle romance and find renewed hope.
-In 2012, the USO hosted 11 USO Oxygen Seminars across the country.
-In 2013, USO will collaborate with the Army Warrior Transition Command's Chaplain Corps to deliver the program to Warrior Transition Units.
+This year, 15 Oxygen Seminars will be held across the country including five seminars for wounded, ill and injured couples.